killermann/facilitator-cards/content/cards/concentric-circles.md

 prop_1: "None"
 prop_2: ""
 prop_3: ""
-explanation: "Arrange your group into two concentric circles such that everyone in the inner circle has a partner in the outer circle (with odd-numbered groups, fill in as a facilitator).
+explanation: "Arrange your group into two concentric circles facing each other such that everyone in the inner circle has a partner in the outer circle (with odd-numbered groups, fill in as a facilitator).
 Provide a discussion prompt or question, allow partners to converse, then have the outside circle move one participant to the right.
 Repeat several times with new prompts."
 longer_context: ""
 external_link: ""
 general_notes: ""